shariffshaik/1project/README.md

 Now if we pick 3 as our option then the we can cancel the booked ticket.

-we should enter our name and seat.
+We should enter our name and seat.

 Now

-if we conform yes we can cancel our ticket.
+If we conform yes we can cancel our ticket.

-if we conform no then ticket won't cancel and the process continues.
+If we conform no then ticket won't cancel and the process continues.